CPS2RL/RT-ML/install_litmus_pi.md

-# Installing LITMUS^RT on Raspberry Pi
+# INSTALLING LITMUS^RT on Raspberry Pi
 This guide has been developed to guide systems researchers on extending the RaspbianOS with LITMUS^RT to be compatible with the Rapsberry Pi Model B+

 ## Installing RaspbianOS on microSD card